FRosner/http-api-tester/README.md

 Each test case corresponds to one HTTP request being sent.
 The test case can be configured using the following parameters.
 Parameters printed in _italic_ are mandatory.
+Please note that all scripts need to be executable.

 - _Test case name (directory name)_
   - HTTP method (defaults to `GET`)